What is Counselling and Psychotherapy?

 Counselling simply helps to show those who come to counselling that they possess the strength and abilities to manage their challenges.

 Counselling is NOT an activity for self-absorbed people.
-In fact, most students who seek counselling are struggling because they are very sensitive to the feelings and experiences of others and want to preserve their relationships by working on the difficulties that threaten them..
+In fact, most people who seek counselling are struggling because they are very sensitive to the feelings and experiences of others and want to preserve their relationships by working on the difficulties that threaten them and to enhance their own well being.

 Counselling is NOT an activity where one expert analyses the client.
 Rather, it is an activity where counsellor and client work as a team to make positive changes in the client’s approach to life.

-Counselling Supervision is tailored to enhance the training and development and effectiveness of an individual counsellor in responding to the needs of your client by helping to develop five areas essential in a counsellor/client relationship
+Counselling Supervision is tailored to enhance the training and development and effectiveness of an individual counsellor, group of counsellors or healthcare providers in responding to the needs of their client by helping to develop five areas essential in a counsellor/client relationship

 As the counsellor working in your supervision relationship you will be encouraged and guided to;

-Become increasingly aware of your own responses generated by their counselling work
+- Become increasingly aware of your own responses generated by your counselling work

-Continuously develop your counselling and therapy and professional skills
+- Continuously develop your counselling, therapy and professional skills